marionmorel/codecademy-ravenous/README.md

     - Technologies used
     - Features
     - Future work

+#### Project Purpose

+Create an application that replicates the core functionnement of Yelp.

 #### Features

 - The website allows users to scroll up and down to navigate through its content.
-- Users can simulate a search by typing in the search bar
+- Users can search by typing in the search bar
-- A list of mock restaurant data is presented to the user.
+- A list of restaurant data is presented to the user.

 #### Prerequisites